vampcheah/sveltekit-pos/README.md

 - current-dev
   - IndexedDB to product and category
   - LICENSE-MIT
+  - Message for empty product and category
+  - Refractor dexie usage
 - 0.0.7
   - Implementing currency to display price
   - Tax supported